 The first model portfolio is called the BC Alpha Model Portfolio and is a general equity counter-trend portfolio.
 It’s a model that seeks to get ahead of the next broad intermediate-term trend in the equity markets.
 In this sense, it is inherently a contrarian portfolio.
 The positions taken are generally against the current trend as the portfolio does attempt to forecast the next big move in U.S. equities rather than investing based on the current trend.
 The portfolio is based on getting ahead of tops and bottoms in the market.

-The third model portfolio is the BC Trading Portfolio.
-Unlike the Alpha Model and SPY Model Portfolios, the BC Trading Portfolio is both a contrarian and trend-trading portfolio.
+The second model portfolio is the BC Trading Portfolio.
+Unlike the Alpha Model, the BC Trading Portfolio is both a contrarian and trend-trading portfolio.
 It may make short, intermediate or long-term trades based either on momentum/support/resistance theory (trend-trading) or based on contrarian theories (overbought/oversold/stock formations).

 1. The Bullish Cross Alpha Model Portfolio

-2. The Bullish Cross SPY Model Portfolio (Contrarian)
+2. The Bullish Cross Trading Portfolio (Contrarian + Trending)